benduong2001/benduong2001.github.io/capstoneproject.md

 ## Background {#Background}
 * I was part of a 6-month industry research project with 3 other students, under the mentorship of Flock Freight, a delivery logistics company.
 * I worked with Nima Yazdani, Radu Manea, and Keagan Benson.
-* The background to Flock Freight's mission is as follows:
+* The background to Flock Freight's mission is:
   * A company needs to deliver an **order**  from Point A to Point B, but lack their own trucking or delivery services to do so.
   * Trucking Service companies, or "**Carriers**", are willing to give **offers** to deliver any shipments at a given cost
   * Flock Freight is the intermediary, or "Freight Broker", between both parties.
     * For a given **Company X** in need to deliver **Order X**, a number of **N** carriers - ("**Carrier i**") will give offers ("**Offer i**") to deliver it for a certain cost a.k.a. shipping offer rate ("**rate i**"), where "i" is 1,2, 3....N.
   * And Flock Freight's questions are:
+    * Knowing just Order X alone, predict N (the number of carriers that will make an offer).
     * Knowing just Order X alone, predict the cheapest offer rate the order might get.
-    * Knowing just Order X alone, predict N (the number of carriers that will make an offer).
 * Flock Freight gave our team anonymized data that included those about the orders themselves, which were just: the origin and destination zipcodes (the zip3) of the shipment order,the date of deadline, and physical characteristics about it (i.e. whether it's hazardous, or needs refridgeration).
 * After 20 weeks of intense collaboration and learning from Flock-Freight, my team and I constructed a final prediction model for determining if a given offer was worthy of selection.
 The new model was able to reduce Flock Freight's costs by 9.8%.
 * We also authored a project paper, and showcased our work to peers, college faculty, and industry professionals.